 Laser picosecond treatment equipment

-Laser treatments include psyllide lasers, IPL phototherapy, and skin-resurfacing lasers; they are popular options for addressing uneven pigmentation, dullness, and enlarged pores
+Lasers include ps lasers, IPL, and skin-clearing lasers; they are popular choices for treating uneven pigmentation, dullness, and enlarged pores.

 Picosecond Laser (Full Face) 80,000 to 150,000 Approximately 2,000 to 3,750 Approximately 8,000 to 15,000